Find out what it takes to be a MIPS clinician

 MIPS is a multi-year program that will expand both eligibility and risk over the first several years.

-For 2017, clinicians are eligible to participate in MIPS if you bill more than $30,000 to Medicare or provide care to more than 100 Medicare patients per year, and are a:
+For 2017, clinicians are eligible to participate in MIPS if they bill more than $30,000 in allowed Medicare charges or provide care to 100 or more Medicare patients per year, and are a:

 - Physician Assistant